yolisses0/modulee/docs/Node types.md

 describing what each does.

 Some nodes have boolean inputs or output.
 It means they are only interpreted as one of two options: true or false.
-A boolean input is true if its greater than 0.5, and false otherwise.
-A boolean output is always 1 for true and 0 to false.
+A boolean input value is true if it is greater than 0.5, and false otherwise.
+A boolean output value is 1 for true and 0 to false.

 ## Math